akbinod/akbinod.Tuner/README.md

 ```

-... including Tuner in your workflow, this becomes:
+... including Tuner in your workflow it becomes:

 ```{python}
 #new import